 For my dissertation, I worked on describing and quantifying the carbon transport and sequestration associated with small but abundant fishes that live in the ocean’s twilight zone, and characterizing uncertainty in those estimates.
 These fishes play a role in sequestering carbon and moving energy up to higher levels in the marine food web.
 At the same time, there is interest in commercially harvesting these fishes to produce new sources of fishmeal.
 I was interested in working on the scientific basis for better understanding potential trade-offs between carbon sequestration and food security benefits of these fishes.

-Quantifying how the ocean cycles carbon and nutrients naturally is also relevant to understanding the efficacy and side effects of marine carbon dioxide removal strategies such as ocean iron fertilization.
-The ocean absorbs about a quarter of our anthropogenic carbon dioxide emissions.
-Ocean iron fertilization is a proposed strategy for making the ocean take up and store even more carbon dioxide from the atmosphere than it already does.
-There are still outstanding scientific questions about how much and how long would this strategy store additional carbon, and what the unintended side effects might be.
-I’m studying this topic now with Dr. Stephanie Arcusa, Dr. Amy Maas, and other colleagues who work in oceanographic modeling, biogeochemistry, marine ecology, carbon accounting, and other areas.
-In my view, my role as a scientist is to advance and communicate the best scientific understanding that we have of these topics so that society can make more informed decisions.
+In my view, my role as a scientist is to advance and communicate the best scientific understanding that we have related to how the ocean’s food webs, fisheries, nutrient cycling, and other processes work so that society can make more informed ocean management decisions.
 To do so, I use a combination of oceanographic and ecological modeling, data collection at sea and in the lab, and two-way science communication with stakeholders.
 Other professional interests include storytelling through science, teaching, and engaging with policy-making processes.
 Outside of work you can find me hiking in the summer, cross-country skiing in the winter, and spending time with family and friends.